zettsu-t/cppMockgen/notes.md

 * Whether to generate stubs only or, to generate stubs and mocks [stub | mock]
 * How to filter mocked free functions. [-filter].
-* How To filter out classes to work around what CppMockGen cannot handle properly [-filterout].
+* How to filter out classes to work around what CppMockGen cannot handle properly [-filterout].
 * Which files tester codes directly call [-source].
 * How to split output files [-split].